 Vánočka (vah-NAWTCH-kah) is an Eastern European braided egg bread not unlike Jewish challah and the Polish chałka, as well as Hungarian fonott kalacs.
 You can make a simple three-strand braid, although the traditional way to make it is by placing three braids of different sizes one on top of another.
 The dough is studded with raisins, almonds, and citron (similar to a lemon), and is sprinkled with sliced almonds before baking.

 Norway has its own take on a Christmas fruitcake, and julekake has long been a favorite tradition in many families.
 The julekake is a simply shaped bread flavored with cardamom and candied fruits.
 This bread is easily formed into two loaves and is best when served fresh from the oven.
 If you have to bake it ahead, it does taste fine when toasted.

 03 of 08

 Slovak bobalki is a traditional Christmas Eve and Lent bread featuring baked balls of dough that make a lovely addition to the dinner table.
 Bobalki can be served as either a sweet or savory bread and both are tasty.
 For sweet bread, the dough balls are smothered in honey and ground poppy seeds; as a savory side, they're topped with sauerkraut and onion.

 04 of 08

 Stollen is a traditional German Christmas bread that is perfect for the holidays.
-These delicious fruit cake-like breads make great gifts and can be prepared a few weeks in advance.
-In fact, they get better with a little age.
-Traditional sweet stollens have a variety of flavors.
-Icing is standard and this recipe includes candied fruits and almonds.
-The powdered sugar dusting is optional but highly recommended.
+This delicious fruit cake-like bread makes great gifts and can be prepared a few weeks in advance.
+In fact, it gets better with a little age.
+Traditional sweet stollens have a variety of flavors and icing is standard.
+This recipe includes candied fruits and almonds; the powdered sugar dusting is optional but highly recommended.

 If you want to make stollen but have limited time, try making a very easy stollen bread recipe.Continue to 5 of 8 below.

 05 of 08